 Continuing to strengthen and expand upon current anti-poaching, in 2011 Assam`s first dog squad was established.

 Restore Our Planet agreed to provide funding to procure and train another dog and handler providing all necessary food and equipment.
-We are pleased to say that in 2017 Misky began her training and when complete will join the team.
+We are pleased to say that in 2017 Misky began her training and has now joined the team.